The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 How to Get to Lucca?

-Getting to Lucca is easy whether you’re driving or taking public transport.
-By car from Pisa, Florence, or anywhere in Tuscany, you can reach Lucca and find parking near the city walls.
+You can reach Lucca easily by car or public transport.
+From Pisa, Florence, or anywhere in Tuscany, you can easily reach Lucca by car and park around the city walls.

-For a stress-free option, take a direct train from Pisa or Florence.
-Trains to Lucca are frequent, reliable, and let you off right near Lucca’s historic center, making your journey as smooth as possible.
+You can also just take a direct train from Pisa Centrale or Florence which drops you off right near the Lucca historic center, in Porta San Pietro, making your journey as smooth as possible.
+It’s the perfect day trip from Florence.

 What to Do in Lucca in One Day?